 clinical information system (CIS): A computer system used to manage client records.

-episodes of care: In the OSR collection, this refers to contacts between an individual client and 1 or more staff of the organisation within 1 calendar day during the collection period.
+episodes of care: In the OSR collection, this refers to contacts between an individual client and 1 or more staff of the organisation within 1 calendar day during the reporting period.
 All contacts with the same client on the same day are treated holistically as 1 episode of care.
 See also Clients and Technical notes pages.

 estimated glomerular filtration rate (eGFR): A measure of how well the kidneys filter waste from the blood.

 first antenatal visit: The contact at which the initial antenatal check-ups are done—for example, to confirm pregnancy, establish history, and conduct blood tests.